Here for Good

 BTC volunteering and serving food at an event

-Here for community
+Here for Community

 BTC presenting a check for the Carrollton Mascot Card Donation